-- Astragalus – Used for thousands of years in Traditional Chinese Medicine, Astragalus is considered an immune boosting “super herb” that also strengthens the digestive system and aids in adrenal gland function.
+- Astragalus root - Used for thousands of years in Traditional Chinese Medicine, Astragalus is considered an immune boosting "super herb" that also strengthens the digestive system and aids in adrenal gland function.
 Studies done in the US have shown Astragalus to boost cancer patients immune system during and after radiation therapy.
 In addition, studies have also shown that astragalus has antiviral properties and stimulates the immune system, suggesting that it may help prevent colds.

-- Chamomile – Chamomile has a long history of medicinal use.
+- Chamomile flowers - Chamomile has a long history of medicinal use.
 A study published in the Jan.
 26 issue of the Journal of Agricultural and Food Chemistry has found that chamomile tea contains compounds that may help fight infections due to colds.
 It’s natural soothing and anti-inflammatory properties also make it great at helping to soothe all kinds of coughs, headaches, achy muscles, and even help you get more rest.

-- Cinnamon – Like ginger, cinnamon is a warming herb that helps with circulation, congestion, and boosting immunities which makes it a great addition to any cold and flu remedy.
+- Cinnamon chips - Like ginger, cinnamon is a warming herb that helps with circulation, congestion, and boosting immunities which makes it a great addition to any cold and flu remedy.

-- Echinacea – Used for centuries and clinically studied for years, Echinacea is a very well known immune boosting herb that helps speed up healing and is naturally antibacterial and anti-fungal.
+- Echinacea root – Used for centuries and clinically studied for years, Echinacea is a very well known immune boosting herb that helps speed up healing and is naturally antibacterial and anti-fungal.
 Echinacea is one of the staple immune boosting herbs that I always add to my tinctures and syrups.

-- Elderberries – Rich in antioxidants and Vitamins A and C, elderberries have been clinically proven to be more effective at fighting the flu than Tamaflu!
+- Elderberries - Rich in antioxidants and Vitamins A and C, elderberries have been clinically proven to be more effective at fighting the flu than Tamiflu!
 In one study published in the Journal of International Medical Research, 90% of Norwegian influenza patients who took the elderberry extract were free of the flu virus within three days, compared to six days for the control group who took placebos.
 I always add elderberries to my immune boosting tinctures and syrups because of this!

 - Eleuthero root - This tonic herb, also known as Siberian Ginseng, has some very notable effects on the immune system as well.
 It’s a powerful, yet gentle herb on the body, which is why research suggests it’s the safest and most efficient immune-stimulant available for children.

-- Garlic – Used for centuries as a natural antibiotic, this antibacterial and antiseptic herb is great at boosting immunities and helping get rid of a cold or the flu.
-Great at fighting antibiotic resistant bacteria, garlic has been known to help with MRSA, yeast infections, viruses and parasites.
+- Garlic - Used for centuries as a natural antibiotic, this antibacterial and antiseptic herb is great at boosting immunities and helping get rid of a cold or the flu.
+Great at fighting antibiotic resistant bacteria, garlic has been known to help with MRSA, yeast infections, viruses, and parasites.

-- Ginger – A warming herb that has been shown to reduce inflammation, increase circulation, boost your immunities, and even help to relieve coughs and sore throats.
+- Ginger root - A warming herb that has been shown to reduce inflammation, increase circulation, boost your immunities, and even help to relieve coughs and sore throats.
 Ginger is an all around herb that I use in all of my cold related syrups!

-- Lemonbalm – A naturally antibacterial and antiseptic herb, lemonbalm has long been used to help with digestion and aid in sleep.
+- Lemon balm - A naturally antibacterial and antiseptic herb, lemonbalm has long been used to help with digestion and aid in sleep.
 A tonic herb, lemonbalm also helps induce perspiration helping to break a fever.

-- Nettle – One of the most nutritious herbs chock full of vitamins and minerals, nettle is stimulates the lymph system to helps the body stay hydrated, boost the immune system, and remove toxins.
+- Nettle leaf - One of the most nutritious herbs chock full of vitamins and minerals, nettle stimulates the lymph system to helps the body stay hydrated, boost the immune system, and remove toxins.

 - Rosehips - Extremely rich in Vitamin C, rosehips are able to help the body by boosting the immune system and shortening the duration of an illness.
 I use rosehips in all of my cold & flu care teas/tinctures/syrups.

-- Sage – One of the oldest remedies for sore throats, coughs, and mouth inflammations, just gargling and drinking a sage infusion, can bring a lot of relief!Antibacterial and antiseptic, sage is a great addition to any cold and flu remedy.
+- Sage leaf – One of the oldest remedies for sore throats, coughs, and mouth inflammations, just gargling and drinking a sage infusion, can bring a lot of relief!Antibacterial and antiseptic, sage is a great addition to any cold and flu remedy.

-- Thyme – Thyme is a powerful disinfectant and antiseptic, so it also helps to fight off colds and infections.
+- Thyme leaf - Thyme is a powerful disinfectant and antiseptic, so it also helps to fight off colds and infections.
 Thyme has been known to work really well with dry coughs,

 When should I start boosting my immunities?

 Whenever anyone around you is getting sick or you start to feel even the slightest tickle in your throat, you should start immune boosting!
 If you start to support your immune system immediately while everyone else around you is getting sick, chances are, it will be much easier for your body to fight off getting sick.
 If you are going on a trip that requires you to be in an airport, train station, or some other crowded area, start boosting your immunities 1-2 weeks before your trip to prevent illness.
-Carrying this tincture in a 2 oz. bottle is the perfect size to carry on an airplane!
-This is great for teachers and nurses too!

 Immune Boosting Tea & Tincture